-DMS 100 Introduction to Diagnostic Imaging (3 CR)

-In this course students are introduced to the radiologic sciences.
-Modalities discussed include X-rays, nuclear medicine, ultrasound, computerized axial tomography (CAT), magnetic resonance imaging (MRI) and photon emission tomography (PET).
+DMS 100 Introduction to Diagnostic Imaging (3 CR) Students are introduced to the radiologic sciences.
+Modalities discussed include X-rays, nuclear medicine, ultrasound, computerized tomgraphy (CT), magnetic resonance imaging (MRI) and photon emission tomography (PET).
 Students learn indications for a variety of diagnostic studies, how they are evaluated and interpreted, correlations of multiple studies, and how to prepare the patient for the study.